jiayi-99/CiS422-pj1-debug/README.md

-## testcode
+## test

+there is a geojson_example.json I downloaded from Official website.

-You can also use geojson_example.json to test code
+You can also use geojson_example.json provided coordinates to test, but if you expand the distance between the coordinates (like500 meters), a system prompt will pop up, showing an error.